sian022/expense-tracker/README.md

 ### Component Structure

-The app is broken down into smaller components (ExpenseForm, ExpenseList, ExpenseFilter) to promote reusability and maintainability.
+The app is broken down into smaller components (ExpensesForm, ExpensesTable, AllTimeExpenses) to promote reusability and maintainability.

 ### Reusable Components and Hooks